 Masses are evaluated by CT, although head and neck lesions are often better defined by MRI.
 Diagnosis of rhabdomyosarcoma is confirmed by biopsy or excision of the mass.

-The standard metastatic evaluation includes chest CT, a bone scan, and bilateral bone marrow aspiration and biopsy.
+The standard metastatic evaluation includes chest CT, positron emission tomography (PET)–CT, bone scan, and bilateral bone marrow aspiration and biopsy.

 Prognosis is based on

-Cancer location (eg, prognosis is better with nonparameningeal head/neck and nonbladder/nonprostate GU cancers)
+Cancer location (eg, prognosis is better with nonparameningeal head/neck and nonbladder/nonprostate genitourinary cancers)